| |

 As you may already know, I love many kinds of calligraphy and lettering.
 Brush calligraphy, modern pointed pen calligraphy, copperplate, italic calligraphy – I absolutely love them.

-The photos below show several of the styles of calligraphy I like to do.
-These were each done early in my journey with each style.
+The photos below show several of the styles of calligraphy I like to do, copperplate, modern pointed pen calligraphy, italic, and brush calligraphy.

 Copperplate